-Online communities that offer answers to specific startup questions abound on the internet.
-They not only answer your queries but also help you make connections and give you social stimulus to interact, all together.
-From the most mundane to the most complex startup problems, there’s a community discussion for it.
+Online startup communities that provide answers to specific startup questions are abundant on the internet.
+These communities not only address your inquiries but also facilitate networking and provide social stimulation for interaction.
+Whether your concerns range from the mundane to the most intricate startup challenges, you can find a community discussion dedicated to it.

-We present to you the best online startup communities where you can hang out and discuss your most burning startup problems as well as garner meaningful feedback:
+We introduce to you the best online startup communities where you can engage and deliberate on your most pressing startup challenges while also receiving valuable feedback:

-The world’s largest social networking site boasts of a number of groups for startups and entrepreneurs.
+The world’s largest social networking site boasts of a number of online startup communities.
 You can filter groups according to industry and location.
 Remember, some of the best groups are closed and only allow certain members to join.
 Such groups are better curated and allow for better discussion and block spam.
 If you want to interact with a close circle of entrepreneurs, choose the right Facebook Groups and you’re good to go.
-Some of the groups worth checking out include Startups, Angels & VCs, European Startup Community, Growth Hackers and Startup Pirates Global.
-While you’re at it, you can also take a look at our very own group for StartupBlink’s Registered Startups where entrepreneurs can connect with each other.
+Some of the groups worth checking out include:

 Although built as a real time messaging app for teams, Slack is fast gaining momentum as a great place for startup founders to hang out.
 Slack channels such as #startup by Startup Foundation, Online Geniuses and Founded X have a large network of entrepreneurs and founders that you can share startup notes with.